Cerastes cerastes: Reproduction

-In captivity, mating was observed in April and always occurred while the animals were buried in the sand.
+In captivity, mating of Cerastes cerastes was observed in April and always occurred while the animals were buried in the sand.
 This species is oviparous, laying 8–23 eggs that hatch after 50 to 80 days of incubation.
 The eggs are laid under rocks and in abandoned rodent burrows.
-The hatchlings measure 12–15 cm (about 5–6 inches) in total length.
+Each hatchlings measures 12–15 cm (about 5–6 inches) in total length (Tail included).